mahaliahr/research-notes/src/site/notes/published/autoethnographic-experience-as-lecturer-and-student.md

 ---
 dg-publish: true
+title: Autoethnographic Experience As Lecturer And Student
+permalink: /notes/autoethnographic-experience-as-lecturer-and-student/
+visibility: public
+description: >-
+  The process of learning and teaching at the same time.
+How do they **simultaneously** work towards my goals (whilst also feeding into each other).

+  My pgcert-re
+updated: '2025-10-20T22:35:18.689Z'
 ---
 The process of learning and teaching at the same time.
 How do they **simultaneously** work towards my goals (whilst also feeding into each other).